Lynch & Associates IN Invests $248,000 in NVIDIA Co. (NASDAQ:NVDA)

-Lynch & Associates IN purchased a new position in NVIDIA Co.
-(NASDAQ:NVDA – Free Report) during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 501 shares of the computer hardware maker’s stock, valued at approximately $248,000.
+Lynch & Associates IN bought a new position in NVIDIA Co.
+(NASDAQ:NVDA – Free Report) in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund bought 501 shares of the computer hardware maker’s stock, valued at approximately $248,000.

 NVIDIA Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 27th.
-Shareholders of record on Wednesday, March 6th will be paid a dividend of $0.04 per share.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 27th.
+Shareholders of record on Wednesday, March 6th will be paid a $0.04 dividend.
+The ex-dividend date is Tuesday, March 5th.
 This represents a $0.16 dividend on an annualized basis and a yield of 0.02%.
-The ex-dividend date is Tuesday, March 5th.
-NVIDIA’s dividend payout ratio (DPR) is presently 1.34%.
+NVIDIA’s dividend payout ratio is currently 1.34%.

-NVDA has been the topic of several analyst reports.
-TD Cowen lifted their price target on shares of NVIDIA from $700.00 to $900.00 and gave the stock an “outperform” rating in a research note on Thursday, February 22nd.
-BMO Capital Markets upped their target price on shares of NVIDIA from $600.00 to $650.00 and gave the company an “outperform” rating in a research report on Wednesday, November 22nd.
-Craig Hallum upped their target price on shares of NVIDIA from $700.00 to $850.00 and gave the company a “buy” rating in a research report on Thursday, February 22nd.
-Raymond James increased their price objective on shares of NVIDIA from $600.00 to $700.00 and gave the stock a “strong-buy” rating in a research report on Friday, January 19th.
-Finally, The Goldman Sachs Group increased their price objective on shares of NVIDIA from $800.00 to $875.00 and gave the stock a “buy” rating in a research report on Thursday, February 22nd.
-Four research analysts have rated the stock with a hold rating, thirty-seven have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $829.66.
+NVDA has been the subject of several analyst reports.
+JPMorgan Chase & Co. upped their price target on shares of NVIDIA from $650.00 to $850.00 and gave the company an “overweight” rating in a research report on Thursday, February 22nd.
+Bank of America increased their price target on shares of NVIDIA from $800.00 to $925.00 and gave the stock a “buy” rating in a research note on Thursday, February 22nd.
+TD Cowen increased their price target on shares of NVIDIA from $700.00 to $900.00 and gave the stock an “outperform” rating in a research note on Thursday, February 22nd.
+Susquehanna increased their price target on shares of NVIDIA from $625.00 to $850.00 and gave the stock a “positive” rating in a research note on Wednesday, February 14th.
+Finally, Piper Sandler Companies increased their price target on shares of NVIDIA to $850.00 and gave the stock an “overweight” rating in a research note on Friday, February 16th.
+Four research analysts have rated the stock with a hold rating, thirty-seven have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, NVIDIA presently has a consensus rating of “Moderate Buy” and an average target price of $829.66.

 NVIDIA Profile